 4. Birds

 Yes, birds are animals, but they are also their own unique brand of special.
-And they are another common dream symbol.
+And birds are another common dream symbol.

 Birds can represent a wide range of things depending on the type of bird.
 For example, doves often symbolize peace or love, while ravens might symbolize death or ill-omen.